 According to Hindu mythology, Diwali is marked with the return of Lord Rama from exile of 14 years.
 As per the popular practice, Goddess Laxmi is worshiped on this day.
 I’m not sure why Lord Ram is not worshiped on this auspicious day.
-Is it because of materialistic side of human nature? …we need to find answer for that!
-Read here if you want to dig deeper!
+Is it because of materialistic side of human nature?

 Here are some more elements from the temple, which shows the top-notch workmanship!